Kotlin/KEEP/proposals/context-sensitive-resolution.md

 }
 ```

-Note however that this KEEP not only states that the scope coming from the expected type has the lowest priority, but also that this should _keep being the case_ in the future.
+Note however that this KEEP not only states that the scope coming from the context has the lowest priority, but also that this should _keep being the case_ in the future.
 We foresee that further extensions to the language (like contexts) may add new scopes, but still the one from the type should be regarded as the "fallback mechanism".

 **No `.value` syntax**: Swift has a very similar feature to the one proposed in this KEEP, namely [implicit member expressions](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/expressions#Implicit-Member-Expression).
 The main difference is that one has to prepend `.` to access this new type-resolution-guided scope.